Skip to main content

 A child sits with a smartphone in their hands while another child points at the screen.
 The focus is on the interaction with the device.

-Canada’s regulator leads on children’s privacy, now lawmakers must follow
+Canada’s regulator announces new children’s privacy code, now lawmakers must follow

-Canada’s Privacy Commissioner just announced a children’s privacy code.
-Now, the newly elected Government must seize the moment and make the protection of children’s rights and privacy online a national priority.
+Following years of engagement with 5Rights, Canada’s Privacy Commissioner just announced a children’s privacy code.
+Now, the newly elected Government must make the protection of children’s rights and privacy online a national priority.

 TikTok, Reddit and Imgur investigated for UK Age Appropriate Design Code breach